kungfoo-linux/funtoo-self-setup/README.md

 I'll release the main purpose of these scripts when I get the hardware and finish the script Will probably be more then just a script when I get done

-Thinking about porting over to ~~dialog~~ whiptail for a GUI like experience
+Thinking about porting over to whiptail for a GUI like experience